 - The borrower can sell the home

-- *if the loan balance exceeds the home value, the borrower is only responsible to repay the amount the home sells for
+- *If the loan balance exceeds the home value, the borrower is only responsible for repaying the amount the home sells for

 When The Senior Can Be Forced Out Of Their Home